Electoral reform in California: Expansion of the electorate

 In California, voting rights are restored to felons automatically after release from prison and discharge from parole.
 Probationers may vote.
 Prior to 1978, only persons who had a certified medical excuse, or who could demonstrate that they would be out of town on Election Day, were allowed to vote absentee.
 Today, any voter may vote absentee.
 In 2004, State Sen. John Vasconcellos (D-Santa Clara) proposed a youth suffrage constitutional amendment called Training Wheels for Citizenship that would give 14-year-olds a quarter vote, 16-year-olds a half vote, and 17-year-olds a full vote.

-In 2012, state lawmakers passed a bill to adopt Election Day voter registration with the law expected to take effect in 2016.
+In 2012, state lawmakers passed a bill to adopt Election Day voter registration with the law taking effect in 2016.

 In 2015, California became the second state to pass automatic voter registration with initial implementation expected in the second half of 2016.
-For context, state officials estimate there are 6.6 million citizens in California who are eligible but not registered to vote.
+For context, state officials estimated that there were 6.6 million citizens in California who are eligible but not registered to vote.